 The Master of Science in Education (MSEd): Literacy Specialist is designed for individuals who already hold a provisional or Initial Certificate or the equivalent.
 The program simultaneously prepares classroom teachers to enhance their knowledge of literacy to be more effective classroom teachers and also to be literacy specialists in their schools.
-The master’s degree program is a 30-credit program that leads to permanent or professional certificate in the Teaching of Literacy to Early Childhood/Childhood or Middle Childhood/Adolescent students.
+The master’s degree program is a 30-credit online program that leads to permanent or professional certificate in the Teaching of Literacy to Early Childhood/Childhood or Middle Childhood/Adolescent students.

 Individuals holding a teaching certificate in childhood or adolescent education who want to become literacy specialists.

 What you learn

 Graduates of this 30-credit online program will gain an understanding of the interrelationships among language acquisition, cognitive and metacognitive processes, and literacy development; and develop strategies for working with children who have language and learning disabilities.

 You choose between an Early Childhood/Childhood (birth–grade 6) or Middle Childhood/Adolescent (grades 5–12) concentration and, after a 12-credit Core Curriculum, you take a 15-credit sequence of courses in your concentration.
 Your program culminates in a two-semester practicum with clinical and school experiences and a related teacher-as-researcher course project.

 Candidates who complete this online program are eligible for an Initial or Professional certificate in the teaching of literacy to Early Childhood/ Childhood (birth–grade 6) or Middle Childhood/Adolescent (grades 5–12) students.